Massachusetts law about COVID-19

 Commonwealth of Massachusetts official state agency resources related to COVID-19, State Library of Massachusetts.

 "Archived publications from Massachusetts state agencies related to the COVID-19 pandemic."
+Includes publications captured between January 2020 to May 2023.

 Massachusetts law on COVID-19

-Massachusetts legislation that has been passed regarding COVID-19.
+Massachusetts legislation that was passed regarding COVID-19.

-St.2023, c.28, § 80 Higher education COVID-19 limited liability
+St. 2023, c.
+28, § 80 Higher education COVID-19 limited liability

 Colleges and universities are immune to civil liability for damages caused by campus closures and the transition to remote classes during the COVID-19 emergency.